Herbert Hans Haupt

 Herbert Hans Haupt (December 21, 1919 – August 8, 1942) was an American spy and saboteur for Nazi Germany during World War II.
-He was one of six Nazi saboteurs executed by the United States in 1942 for espionage and sabotage as part of Operation Pastorius; at least two of the executed men, including Haupt, were American citizens.
+He was one of six Nazi saboteurs executed by the United States in 1942 for espionage and sabotage as part of Operation Pastorius; at least two of the implicated men, including Haupt, were American citizens.

 Early life

 Born in Stettin, Haupt was the son of Hans Max and Erna (Froehling) Haupt.
 Hans Haupt was a World War I Imperial German Army veteran who came to Chicago in 1923 to find work.
 His wife and son followed in 1925.
 Herbert Haupt became a United States citizen in 1930, at the age of 10, when his parents were naturalized.
 He attended Lane Tech High School in Chicago and later worked at the Simpson Optical Company as an apprentice optician.
 As a youth, Haupt was a member of the German American Bund's Junior League.

 In the years prior to the war, Haupt expressed pro-Nazi sentiments, saying that Germany was better than the United States.
 At one point, an acquaintance, Lawrence J. Jordan, punched Haupt in the face after he went to a party dressed in a storm trooper's uniform and speaking in favor of Nazism.